-The 2003 case of Eldred v.
-Ashcroft, 537 U.S. 186, was deemed by the majority to be largely dispositive of petitioners' claim that the Clause's confinement of a copyright's lifespan to a "limited Tim[e]" prevents the removal of works from the public domain.
+The majority held that the text of the Copyright Clause of the U.S. Constitution does not exclude application of copyright protection to works in the public domain.

 In Eldred, the Court upheld the Copyright Term Extension Act (CTEA), which extended, by 20 years, the terms of existing copyrights.
-The text of the Copyright Clause, the Court observed, contains no "command that a time prescription, once set, https://bannerwitcoff.com becomes forever 'fixed' or 'inalterable,' " and the Court declined to infer any such command.
-537 U.S., at 199.
+The text of the Copyright Clause, the Court observed, contains no "command that a time prescription, once set, becomes forever 'fixed' or 'inalterable,' " and the Court declined to infer any such command.